 To find out if your health insurance plan covers naturopathic benefits, simply call and ask them.
 If your plan does not cover naturopathic care, we recommend that you ask your provider whether they have any plans that do.
 It may be that you can find a plan that more closely matches the sort of coverage and care you wish to have, without too significant a change in your monthly premium.

-We are currently contracted with Aetna, Blue Cross Blue Shield, Cigna, Kaiser (CHP), Lifewise, Moda Health, Multi-Plan, PacificSource, Providence and UnitedHealthcare.
+We are contracted with: Aetna, Blue Cross Blue Shield, Moda Health, PacificSource and Providence.

 If we are not contracted with your insurance plan we will provide you with a superbill showing services paid for that you can submit to your insurance for reimbursement.
 Examples of popular plans with out of network benefits include Multi-Plan and First Choice Health, but we recommend contacting your insurance directly to verify benefits.